 Her smile faded and she closed her eyes, taking in a deep breath.

 This was the moment she would either insist he not address her thusly and risk his friendship or allow it so that she would not risk his friendship.
 “Please do not call me Budgie,” she said quietly.

 “Uh … ah.
 Very well.”
 He turned onto his back and stared up at the ceiling, his hands clasped over his chest.
 He seemed to take that rather well, or else he was lying there stewing about it.

 “What troubles you?”

 “Other than the debts?” he muttered.
 “The tournament.”

 Brìghde was relieved it was not her request, so she said nothing, blew out the candles, knelt on the edge of the bed, and crawled over him to get to the other side, against the wall.
 He grunted then yelped when her knee dug into his spindle and bollocks.

-“I did not mean to!” she protested as she arranged herself and her sleeping kirtle under the covers, he groaning the entire time.
-She caught his glare tinged with skepticism whilst he rubbed himself.
+“I did not mean to!” she protested as she arranged herself and her shift under the bedclothes, he groaning the entire time.
 “Grimme,” she said, rolling the R long and crisply, “neither of us can afford for your jewels to be damaged.
 I would do no such thing purposely.”